Essential Travel Tips for a Winter Road Trip in Canada

 Shovel and tow rope

-Two items you’d hope not to use, a shovel and tow rope are essentials for winter road trips in Canada.
-We chose to purchase an avalanche shovel for a couple of reasons.
+While you hope not to use them, a shovel and tow rope are essentials for winter road trips in Canada.

 Jumper cables